moshy45/fifo-calc/README.md

 ## Usage
 Please get and upload an Excel/CSV file from your financial institution with records of all historical transactions.
+Your file must contain a columns with a header for each of the following: Date, Transaction Type, Quantity, Price, and a unique Identifier for the product.

 Sales with no recorded purchase will be marked as 'Unknown'.